vipulnaik/diet-exercise-health/events/2024/2024-09-27-onward-minor-inflammation-of-lower-neck.md

 area itself seems to have healed quite well, per the brief glimpse of it I got in between the removal and the re-application.

+However, around midnight, I removed the bandage entirely as it felt like it was getting in the way more than helping; the re-applied bandage seemed to not properly cover the original bite area anyway, perhaps because I had applied it incorrectly or it moved a little bit.

 ## Muscle strain as a potential explanation

 Currently, the most likely potential explanation is that in the last